dfelinto/blender-manual/manual/materials.rst

 Using Materials
 ===============

-.. admonition:: Check your Render
+.. tip:: Check your Render
-   :class: nicetip

    When designing materials (and textures and lighting), frequently check the rendered appearance of your scene, using your chosen render engine/shader settings.